Please note 2021/2022 Admissions are currently under consultation

 The admissions policy does not take account of how long a child has been registered; it provides a list of criteria to enable applications received by the date published by the LA, which is during January (see KCC admissions website), to be placed in an order of priority.

-Successful applicants are informed in Term 5 (Thursday 16th April 2020) and sent details of pre-school visits and other activities to help prepare each child for school.
+Successful applicants are informed in Term 5 (Thursday 16th April 2020)

 If your child is due to start primary, infant or junior school in 2020 you can appeal between the published dates to guarantee that your appeal will be heard by July.
 For applications made in the normal admission round, appeals must be heard within 40 school days of the deadline for lodging appeals.
 For late applications, appeals should be heard within 40 schools days from the deadline for lodging appeals where possible, or within 30 school days of the appeals being lodged.